madetech/handbook/ims/people/remote_working.md

 - Make sure you choose days that will have the least impact on customers.
 A larger organisation's time will be less flexible and you'll need to ensure there are clearly set expectations around when showcases will be etc.
 - It is also important to ensure that a regular absence doesn't impact the productivity and success of other team members (such as a pairing partner), or interrupt the flow of regular team ceremonies.

+### Refusing a Request for Remote Working

+All requests to work from home should be considered in their individual circumstances.
+The decision ultimately resides with teams, but below are some guidelines around when you may want to refuse a request to work from home

+- If the request will clash with and important ceremony with the client or the rest of the team (planning, retros, etc.)
+- If there are concerns the remote working will impact upon the productivity or success of the rest of the team
+- If there are concerns about productivity from a team member (this should be first addressed with the team member directly, and with their line manager if necessary

 ### Secure Remote Working

 When remote working, and when onsite with a client, it is important to pay close attention to these security guidelines in addition to your normal security practices: